A New Chapter for Bika, and a Separate Path for Buda

 - automation

-Our belief was simple: the hardest business problems are rarely solved by a single isolated tool.
+Our belief was simple: many difficult business problems cannot be solved by a single isolated tool.

 Real work usually spans: